Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 Go in mid-October for the most blooms and to see them at their absolute best.

-There is a tea house on the property for cake, tea, and coffee with a view.
+There is a tea house on the property for cake, tea, and coffee with a view and food trucks serving choripans and lomitos, beer, etc.

 Why are the tulips here?
 They harvest the bulbs in February, but we get to enjoy the blooms in October!

 Public transport to the tulips?
 Transporte Jacobson offers a bus with 3 scheduled trips to the tulips throughout October (and 3 returns).
-Confirm hours here and get the bus in Plaza Coronel Fontana.
-Once you’re at the tulips you’re walking distance from Viñas del Nant y Fall winery (100 meters) and for a lot more walking but doable, the Nant y Fall waterfalls.
+Confirm hours here and get the bus in front of tourist information.
+Once you’re at the tulips you’re walking distance from Viñas del Nant y Fall (100 meters) and for a lot more walking but doable, the Nant y Fall waterfalls.

 Go Wine Tasting